iverly/kube-apisix-istio-ory-kustomize/README.md

 When the cluster is ready, the terraform will install [Flux](https://fluxcd.io/) automatically and it will start to sync the cluster with the config repository (`infrastructure/flux`).

-This will deploy the following components:
+This will deploy the following infrastructure components:

 - [Linkerd](https://linkerd.io/) as the service mesh
 - [APISIX](https://apisix.apache.org) as the gateway and ingress controller
 - [Vault](https://www.vaultproject.io/) as the secrets manager
 - [Cert Manager](https://cert-manager.io/) as the certificate manager with a Vault issuer
 - [Weave GitOps](https://docs.gitops.weave.works/docs/intro-weave-gitops/) as the GitOps UI for Flux

+and the following applications:

+- [Kratos](https://www.ory.sh/kratos/docs/) as the identity provider
+- [Oathkeeper](https://www.ory.sh/oathkeeper/docs/) as the identity and access controller
+- [Kratos Self Service UI](https://github.com/ory/kratos-selfservice-ui-node) as the self service UI for Kratos

 ```bash
 pnpm run kube:cluster:create